 Dr. Pierzynski has been named a fellow of both the American Society of Agronomy and the Soil Science Society of America.
 He has been with the K-State faculty since 1989, and became department head in 2006.
 Dr. Pierzynski served as the interim dean of K-State’s College of Agriculture and director of K-State Research and Extension from 2010 - 2012.
 He holds a bachelor’s degree in crop and soil science and a master’s degree in environmental chemistry, both from Michigan State University.
 He received his doctoral degree in soil chemistry from The Ohio State University.

-Dr. DeAnn Presley is an associate professor in the Department of Environmental Soil Science and Management at K-State.
+Dr. DeAnn Presley is a professor in the Department of Environmental Soil Science and Management at K-State.
 She has been with the department since 2007, where she works on a range of projects that extend to both agricultural and suburban environments.
 Specifically, her research focuses on cover crops and how they affect soil health and crop production.

 Dr. Presley’s unique understanding of cover crops and her passion for soil science are a great asset to KCARE’s Great Plains Grazing research on how climate change, land use, and markets affect cattle production in the southern Great Plains.
 Her work on this project includes evaluating multi-species cover crops for forage production as well as soil health evaluation in no-till, cover crop, and pumpkin production systems in the Southern Great Plains.